k3forx/jsonCameler/README.md

 # jsonCameler [![Go Report Card](https://goreportcard.com/badge/github.com/k3forx/jsonCameler)](https://goreportcard.com/report/github.com/k3forx/jsonCameler)

 `jsonCameler` can be used to check whether JSON tags of structs are written in lowerCamel case.
+You can skip lint check by adding comment `nocaml` to the fields of structs.

 ## Installation